About the artist

-Vipoo Srivilasa is a Thai born Melbourne-based artist, curator and arts activist who works predominantly in porcelain but also creates work on paper, mix media sculptures and bronze statues.
-From time to time Vipoo incorporates food and interactive performance into his ceramic projects.
-Vipoo's work is a playful blend of European historical figurines and Asian decorative art practices with a healthy dose of contemporary culture, often exploring cross-cultural and migration experiences.
-In addition to exhibiting his works, Vipoo regularly organises projects that created opportunities for cultural exchange between artists as well as taking part in many collaborative projects.
-Collaboration has been an important part of Vipoo's art practice.
-Vipoo uses clay to engage and include different communities into his creative process for the past 10 years.
+In addition to exhibiting his works, Vipoo regularly organizes projects that create opportunities for cultural exchange between artists as well as taking part in many collaborative projects.
+Collaboration is an important part of Vipoo’s art practice.
+Vipoo has been using clay to engage and include different communities into the creative process for the past 10 years.

 Vipoo has experience in working with manufacturer companies to create arts in public space.
 Including an art column at the new Chancellery building, Monash University, Melbourne; seven large ceramic sculptures for ICON Siam, Bangkok and a 7 meter high inflatable mascot for the Parramasala Festival, Sydney.

 For more than 20 years, Vipoo has exhibited both internationally and throughout Australia, including Museum of Fine Arts, Boston; Saatchi Gallery, London; Ayala Museum, Philippines; Yingge Ceramics Museum, Taiwan; Nanjing Arts Institute, China and the National Gallery of Thailand.
 His work is held in national and international collections including the National Gallery of Australia, the Art Gallery of South Australia, GOMA, and the Craft Council, UK.